Schiiss/blog/_posts/2024-12-01-databricks-vector-search.md

 [![delta_sync_index_init](/blog/assets/images/blog_images/databricks-vector-search/delta_sync_index_init.png)](/blog/assets/images/blog_images/databricks-vector-search/delta_sync_index_init.png){:target="_blank"}

-Note, we provide a list of column names to get when doing the search.
+Note, we provide a list of column names to retrieve when doing the search.
 In this case, fare_amount and trip_distance.

 Now we can pass a query to our delta sync enabled index: